Support the news

 "If it's 6.0, would most people still find it reasonably good?
 Absolutely," he says.
 "But companies want people to taste their products as best they can at the optimum, because that's how they maintain their business and their market shares."

 This is all organized and carried out by food companies; there's no federal law that requires dates on any food except for infant formula, although some states do require sell-by dates on milk or meat.

 Still, these dates don't really tell you anything about whether food is safe.

 According to Ruff, most products are safe to eat long after their expiration date.
 In fact, even meat or milk that's clearly starting to spoil is not necessarily dangerous.
 "Very often, you won't eat it because of the smell, and you probably won't like the taste, but in a lot of cases, it's unlikely to cause you illness," he says.

-That's because it's not the food that sat on the shelf too long that makes you sick, Ruff says.
-It's the food that got contaminated with salmonella or listeria bacteria, or disease-causing strains of E. coli.
-And that food might not smell bad as it might have arrived in the store only yesterday.
+Food doesn't become truly dangerous by sitting on the shelf too long.
+Ruff says that the real food safety risk is from food that's been contaminated with salmonella or listeria bacteria, or disease-causing strains of E. coli.
+Unfortunately, there's no way for the consumer to detect this.
+Contaminated food doesn't smell bad; it might have arrived in the store only yesterday.

 "In 40 years, in eight countries, if I think of major product recalls and food poisoning outbreaks, I can't think of [one] that was driven by a shelf-life issue," Ruff says.

 Canned food, in particular, can stay safe for a really long time.
 In 1974, scientists at the National Food Processors Association in Washington, D.C., got their hands on several old cans of food.

 Janet Dudek, now semi-retired and living in Vienna, Va., was among the scientists who analyzed this old food.
 Her assignment was a can of corn, vintage 1934, that was found in someone's basement in California.